Artists in Provence: Ceramics and Pottery

 Below is our visitor's guide to help you discover some of Provence's ceramics and pottery artists.
 The page is organized alphabetically by department within the region.
 We have included the artists we know and some galleries and museums worth visiting.
 Please feel free to send us any suggestions so we can continue to improve this list.

 Provence’s Mediterranean climate and fertile agricultural land are suitable for growing olives, lavender, a wide variety of produce, and grapes for winemaking.
-The soil varies throughout the region, with abundant clay (argile), probably why the area has so many artisan ceramics and pottery makers.
+The soil varies throughout the region, with abundant clay (argile), which is likely why the area has so many artisan ceramic and pottery makers.
 Provence’s ceramics industry is a vibrant and integral part of the region’s cultural and economic landscape.
-These artists blend traditional craftsmanship with modern innovation, contributing significantly to local heritage and the economy.
+These artists blend traditional craftsmanship with modern innovation, making significant contributions to both local heritage and the economy.

 Understanding Ceramics and Pottery